robert-hatfield/code-101-prework/prework/ubuntu/4_git.md

 Using APT, you can also install [Git](http://git-scm.com/), the version control system of choice among choosy developers.

+Version control systems let programmers share and collaborate on code.
+With Git, multiple programmers can work on the same files, and Git keeps track of who made what changes, when.
+Git is usually used with a website, GitHub, that stores code (in "repositories") and lets programmers review and discuss changes before they are added.
+In short, Git makes everyone's lives easier.

 To get started, run the following command.

 ```